 Divisions in the churches.
 Separations occur in the assembly of the saints.
 Why is this?

-Now I beseech you, brethren, mark them which cause divisions and offences contrary to the doctrine which ye have learned; and avoid them.
-For they that are such serve not our Lord Jesus Christ, but their own belly; and by good words and fair speeches deceive the hearts of the simple [naive and unsuspecting].
+For those who are such do not serve our Lord Jesus Christ, but their own belly, and by smooth words and flattering speech deceive the hearts of the simple [naive].
 (Romans 16:17,18)

-Now I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment.
-For it hath been declared unto me of you, my brethren, by them which are of the house of Chloe, that there are contentions among you.
-Now this I say, that every one of you saith, I am of Paul; and I of Apollos; and I of Cephas; and I of Christ.
-(I Corinthians 1:10-12)
+Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment.

 - They cause divisions and offences by speaking things contrary to Paul’s doctrine.